 Do not move forward with any project unless there is a down payment.
 Make sure that before you turn over the final result, they will also give the other half of the total amount.

-3. Saying “No” is Good
+3. Saying “No” Is Good

 Most freelancers are afraid to say “No” especially to potential clients and existing clients.
-It’s okay to feel generous and want other people to be satisfied in working with you.
+It’s okay to feel generous and want other people to be satisfied with working with you.
 Most freelancers don’t want to disappoint and would like to offer help to clients in any way they can.

 However, if it’s beyond the scope, you can also say No. The truth is, no matter what you do, you will always disappoint someone.
 You must feel comfortable in saying NO to extra work if your availability doesn’t permit.